maxkajiwara/cionic-take-home/README.md

 ## Accessibility

 Hidden under the color & leg styling is a radio button for each type; this accomplishes two goals: 1.
-Enable keyboard navigation, 2.
+Enable keyboard navigation; 2.
 Allow screen readers to understand the layout for accessibility purposes.

 ### This form is fully keyboard-navigable:

 - Use `tab` & `shift+tab` to navigate between each option

-- Use arrow keys to select either color or leg type
+- Use the arrow keys to select either color or leg type

-- Use number keys & `.` for size inputs, plus up & down arrow keys to increment or decrement the value by 1
+- Use number keys & `.` for size inputs plus up & down arrow keys to increment or decrement the value by 1

 ---

 ### Let me know if you have any questions!
-I'd be happy to demo the app and explain my code 😄
+I'd be happy to demo the app and explain my code on a call 😄